HappyPathway/terraform-github-project/README.md

 # Terraform GitHub Project Module

 This module helps you manage multiple GitHub repositories as a single project.
 It creates a main repository (master repo) and any other repositories you need for your project.
-It works well with GitHub Copilot for AI-assisted development.
+You can either create new repositories or manage existing ones.

 ## What This Module Does

-- Creates a main repository and multiple project repositories
+- Creates or manages a main repository and multiple project repositories
 - Sets up GitHub Copilot to help write code for your project
 - Creates smart coding guidelines based on your project setup
 - Makes a VS Code workspace file that connects all your repositories